RRFRRF/Scientific-Figure-Design-Skill/scientific_figure_prompt_template.md

 Based on your analysis, generate the final AI drawing prompt.

 ### Output Format
-Structure your prompt in this order (optimized for AI image generators):
+Structure your prompt in this order (just an example, the actual content must be generated based on my needs.):

 ```
 === SCENE DESCRIPTION (2-3 sentences, most important) ===